patarleth/nashorn-mvn/README.md

 * ECMAScript 5.1
 * INVOKEDYNAMIC and metaobject protocol (WATCH https://www.youtube.com/watch?v=UIv86fUSORM)

+Ok, ok, ok.........SOOOOOOOO.....

-Ok, ok, ok.........SO why the switch from the rhino inspired jsr-223 implementation in jdk1.6 to 1.8 important?
-Why not just use good old rhino?
+Why the switch from the rhino inspired jsr-223 implementation shipped in jdk1.6 to nashorn in 1.8?
+Why not just use good old rhino (<https://developer.mozilla.org/en-US/docs/Rhino>)?

 As if I had to tell you - performace.

-When envoking a method from a java class in a rhino script, rhino uses a single class that acts like a map returning the requested method.
-The implication of a single 'get/lookup' method, is a single megamorphic code path which Hotspot CANNOT optimize or inline.
+TO envoke a method from a java class in a rhino script, rhino uses a single class acting like a map that returns the requested method.
+The implication of a single 'get/lookup' method is the creation of a megamorphic code path which Hotspot CANNOT optimize or inline.
+I love that word - megamorphic!

-INVOKEDYNAMIC was added in jdk7 and now 8, enabling the removal of all of this 'get/lookup' code from your app in favor of dynamic linking/bootstrapping from a CallSite.
-The CallSite is then used by the runtime for reification of instructions and direct access to the function pointer which Hotspot can now use ;)  Watch the video...it almost makes sense.
+The jvm instruction INVOKEDYNAMIC was added in jdk7 enabling the removal of this kind of 'get/lookup' code in dynamic jvm languages, in favor of linking/bootstrapping from a CallSite.
+The CallSite can then be used by the runtime for reification of instructions and direct access to the function pointer.
+Viola!
+Hotspot can now optimize your script ;)  Watch the video...it almost makes sense.

 One of the better quotes from the youtube video linked above - (INVOKEDYNAMIC provides) '...a way for classes to replace JVM linking rules with their own logic for their call sites, It's application-custom linking'

-INVOKEDYNAMIC by itself does not provide an api to help build languages, its just a jvm instruction.
-INVOKEDYNAMIC enables the creation of a class of apis like the one nashorn uses - Dynalink (https://github.com/szegedi/dynalink)
+Keep in mind that INVOKEDYNAMIC isn't magic.
+By itself the jvm instruction does not provide an api to help build languages.
+Afterall it's just an instruction.
+However, INVOKEDYNAMIC does enable the creation of a class of apis like Dynalink (https://github.com/szegedi/dynalink) that is used by nashorn.

-Before Dynalink and INVOKEDYNAMIC existed, in order to get hotspot to optimize of this type of code required a custom classloader and a bytecode generator like https://github.com/cojen/Cojen,  Good luck avoiding permgen memory leaks.
+Before Dynalink and INVOKEDYNAMIC, to get hotspot to optimize code assembled at runtime, required a custom classloader and a bytecode generator like <https://github.com/cojen/Cojen>.
+Good luck avoiding permgen memory leaks, it's God's work my friend.

 links!